Maine (Northern and Coastal)

 Tester Feedback from Mike - Mike puts WeatherWool through the ultimate field-trials.

 Couple of interesting things about Mike and other Advisors.
 Mike had met both Cliff Jacobson and Megan Hine long before I ever thought of WeatherWool.
+And he purchased a Bowie Knife from Jerry Fisk in the early 1990s (Jerry's Advisor Page will be up soon, I hope!).
 Mike and I speak frequently, and when I mentioned that Megan and Cliff were joining us, I was kind of shocked that Mike had met both of them many years before, and was extremely enthusiastic about their outdoor skills.

 Here is a collection of pics of Mike ...